Why Spinal Cord Injuries Are So Common in Motorcycle Crashes

 Calculating the Long-Term Costs of a Spinal Cord Injury

 Spinal cord injuries are among the most expensive medical conditions a person can face.
 According to the National Spinal Cord Injury Statistical Center, the average yearly expenses for someone with a severe spinal injury can range from $375,000 to over $1.1 million—in the first year alone.
+In a personal injury case, you may be able to recover damages for:- Emergency and ongoing medical care

 - Lost income and future earning capacity